Nissim Black: Personal life

-Black and his wife Adina, with whom he has seven children, were initially married in 2008; they participated in an Orthodox Jewish marriage ceremony in 2013 at the Sephardic Bikur Holim Congregation after both had converted.
+Black and his wife Adina, with whom he has seven children, were initially married in 2008; they re-married in an Orthodox Jewish marriage ceremony in March 2013 at the Sephardic Bikur Holim Congregation after both had converted.
 The marriage was a double ceremony shared with his childhood friend Yosef Brown and Yosef's wife Chana, both fellow converts.
 Black and his family continued to live in Seward Park, the Seattle neighborhood where he grew up, until making aliyah to Israel in 2016 and settling in Jerusalem.
 He self-identifies as a follower of Breslov Hasidism and makes pilgrimage to Uman every Rosh Hashanah.

 In an August 2018 interview with Menachem Toker of Radio Kol Chai, Black revealed that his children had been subjected to racial discrimination when they were denied admission to several local Haredi yeshivas explicitly because they were black.
 He also said that he had sought advice on the matter from Rav Chaim Kanievsky during a meeting and was told, "Being black is your mayla (advantage) and not a chesaron (disadvantage)."
 Due to discrimination they experienced in the Meah Shearim neighborhood of Jerusalem, Black and his family relocated to the nearby city of Beit Shemesh.

 Black contracted COVID-19 in July 2020 and was hospitalized at Shaare Zedek Medical Center in Jerusalem; he and his family remained in quarantine until Tisha B'Av.
 After recovering from the disease, he reduced his coffee intake and adopted a ketogenic diet.
 Speaking to The Jerusalem Post in 2021, he expressed concern with the Israeli government's COVID-19 pandemic response: "I understand the government wanted to make things safe but I think they went a little overboard.
 I think people were almost ready for a rebellion."

 Black has been critical of the Black Lives Matter movement, accusing them of promoting division and denouncing their characterization of police officers as racists, their calls for abolishing the police, and what he called their "support [of] Palestinians over the Jews".
 Despite this, he has said he prefers not to be involved in political or religious disputes and has encouraged unity in the Jewish community.